The

 to established the

-precise equivalent words in those different languages (similar to how the 'rosetta stone' was later used).
-They found that the treaties
+precise equivalent words in those different languages (similar to how the 'rosetta stone' was later used to decipher hieroglyphics).
+His group of students found that the treaties

 had more to offer than just words when they discovered that about four

 countries were still technically at war with each other because of a flaw in the dating.
-One of the countries did not sign until after the deadline.
+One of the countries had not signed until after the deadline.
 This invalidated the entire treaty.
 However, the countries

 didn't know that they were at war with each other.
 I don't recall the other details but Madison's group